bgillis1992/Streamable-Anime-List/README.md

 - Death Parade
 - Dragon Ball
 - Dragon Ball Z
+- Druaga no Tou: The Aegis of Uruk
+- Druaga no Tou: The Sword of Uruk
 - Dungeon ni Deai wo Motomeru no wa Machigatteiru Darou ka?
 - Durarara!!